aronchick/Project-Zen-and-the-Art-of-Data-Maintenance/Chapter_000000001/content.md

 If you're new to ML, you probably guessed Team B, because it's obvious that's where this story is going.
 If you've been around the block, you guessed Team B because you've *been* on Team A, and you still have the emotional scars (and the unused ArXiv bookmarks) to prove it.

-Welcome to the Data-Centric AI revolution.
-Population: not enough people yet, but we have physics and the real world on our side.
-And more importantly, we are the bridge between the science and the thing that actually affects people's lives.

-As an aside, I should stress (!), There's nothing wrong with Team A. They're doing everything that we need to move the industry forward.
+As an aside, I should stress (!), there's nothing wrong with Team A. They're doing everything that we need to move the industry forward.
 But more often than not, there's a big gap between the latest research and actually using those breakthroughs.
+And that gap?
+It's filled with data problems.

 ## 1.1 Andrew Ng's Paradigm Shift: Why "Good Data Beats Big Data"